syncthing/docs/rest/debug.rst

 GET /rest/debug/peerCompletion
 ------------------------------

-Summarizes the completion precentage for each remote device.
+Summarizes the completion percentage for each remote device.
 Returns an object with device IDs as keys and an integer percentage as values.